 where $\tNe(\bs_i)$ is a subset of $\{\bs_1,\dots,\bs_{i-1}\}$, and $\by_{\tNe(\bs_i)}$ is the vector formed by stacking the process realization over $\tNe(\bs_i)$.
 Traditionally, the elements of $\tNe(\bs_i)$ are selected as the nearest neighbors of $\bs_i$ within $\{\bs_1,\dots,\bs_{i-1}\}$, for $i = 2,\dots,n$, according to a specified distance in $\D$.
 Ordering the elements of $\tNe(\bs_i)$ in ascending order with respect to distance to $\bs_i$, we have $\tNe(\bs_i) = (\bs_{(i1)},\dots,\bs_{(i,i_L)})$, where $i_L:= (i-1)\wedge L$.
 The joint density in \eqref{eq:approx_dag} constructed using nearest neighbors has been explored for fast likelihood approximations \citep{vecchia1988estimation, katzfuss2021general}, and extended to nearest-neighbor Gaussian process models for Gaussian data \citep{datta2016hierarchical}, and to NNMPs for continuous, non-Gaussian data \citep{zheng2021nnmp}.
 We note that the factorization in \eqref{eq:dag} implicitly requires a topological ordering on the locations as they are not naturally ordered.
 Effects of the ordering on the approximation have been studied in the literature.
 Here, we adopt a random ordering, which is shown to give sharper approximation than coordinate-based orderings \citep{guinness2018permutation}.

-In this section, we introduce NNMPs for discrete-valued spatial processes, referred to as discrete NNMPs.
+Here, we introduce NNMPs for discrete-valued spatial processes, referred to as discrete NNMPs.
 Such models are derived by the following two steps.
 The first step consists of building a valid joint density over $\BS$ by modeling the conditional densities in the product of the right hand side of \eqref{eq:approx_dag} with a weighted combination of conditional pmfs:

 where $w_l(\bs_i) \geq 0$ for every $\bs_i\in\BS$ and for all $l$, and $\sum_{l=1}^{i_L}w_l(\bs_i) = 1$.